buting/mineGame/README.md

 # mineGame
-the first Version is from fanchaoxin. i just did less change and upLoad to mark and learn
+the first Version is from fanchaoxin. lcx  did the other  change 、features and upLoad to manager  and for learn